 The electronic book collection covers topics ranging from religion to education.
-Members of the library can request an account by clicking on the Catholic Library of Western Australia’s EBL website and clicking on the “Request new account” link, then complete and submit the form online (click to read instructions).
+Members of the library can request an account by clicking on the Catholic Library of Western Australia’s Proquest Ebook Central website and clicking on the “Request new account” link, then complete and submit the form online (click to read instructions).
 Once approved, members will be able to browse a selection of ebooks to download or read online.

 Catholic Library Event

 Planning your School Staff PD…why not book an orientation visit to the Catholic Library of WA?

 Did you know the Library offers Catholic schools Library orientation sessions for their staff?
 During the visit teachers are given the opportunity to hear about the services and resources available from the Library that help support their teaching.

 Visits include a tour of the Library which showcases the Music and DVD, Teachers’ and Catechists’, Aboriginal Resources and Students wit Disabilities’ collections, resource displays, demonstrations of searching resources linked to RE units, advanced bookings and use of online databases.

 Following the tour and presentations light refreshments are served.
 Items borrowed on the day can be returned back to the Library from your school via the courier service.